data-wizards/data-wizards.github.io/index.md

     <script data-plotly="PernilleLindvang:23" sharekey-plotly="K1Xfpn9oSEHqQQsvlrhDzW" src="https://plot.ly/embed.js" async></script>
 </div>

-From this we actually see that some of these visual features have some kind of explanatory relationship with the `Sales Rank`.
+From this we actually see that some of these visual features have some correlation with the `Sales Rank`.
 More specifically we see for `Entropy` that higher values of entropy score tends to give higher sales rank (so worse sales).
 For `Brightness` it seems brighter covers lead to more sales (lower sales rank).
 Lastly, for keypoints, which is another way of calculating a measure of complexity, the more complex the lower the sales rank (more sales).
 An interpretation of these plots would be that brighter covers catch the attention of the potential buyer and increase the sales, and adding complexity (keypoints) might also help if it is not just making the cover random (entropy).

 Let's examine the same for `Review Score`: